 What can I accomplish with Microsoft Purview DevOps policies?

-This article discusses concepts related to managing access to data sources in your data estate using the Microsoft Purview governance portal.
+This article describes how to manage access to data sources in your data estate by using the Microsoft Purview governance portal.
 It focuses on basic concepts of DevOps policies.
 That is, it provides background information about DevOps policies that you should know before you follow other articles to get configuration steps.

-This capability is different from the internal access control for Microsoft Purview itself, which is described in Access control in Microsoft Purview.
+This capability is different from the internal access control in the Microsoft Purview governance portal.

-Access to system metadata is crucial for IT/DevOps personnel to ensure that critical database systems are healthy, are performing to expectations and are secure.
-That access can be granted and revoked efficiently and at-scale through Microsoft Purview DevOps policies.
+Access to system metadata is crucial for IT and DevOps personnel to ensure that critical database systems are healthy, are performing to expectations, and are secure.
+You can grant and revoke that access efficiently and at scale through Microsoft Purview DevOps policies.

-Microsoft Purview access policies enable customers to manage access to different data systems across their entire data estate, all from a central location in the cloud.
-You can think about these policies as access grants that can be created through Microsoft Purview Studio, avoiding the need for code.
-They dictate whether a list of Azure Active Directory (Azure AD) principals, such as users and groups, should be allowed or denied a specific type of access to a data source or asset within it.
-These policies get communicated by Microsoft Purview to the data sources, where they get natively enforced.
+Microsoft Purview access policies enable customers to manage access to data systems across their entire data estate, all from a central location in the cloud.
+You can think of these policies as access grants that can be created through Microsoft Purview Studio, avoiding the need for code.
+They dictate whether a list of Azure Active Directory (Azure AD) principals, such as users and groups, should be allowed or denied a specific type of access to a data source or an asset within it.
+Microsoft Purview communicates these policies to the data sources, where they're natively enforced.

 DevOps policies are a special type of Microsoft Purview access policies.
 They grant access to database system metadata instead of user data.
 They simplify access provisioning for IT operations and security auditing personnel.
-DevOps policies only grant access, that is, they don't deny access.
+DevOps policies only grant access.
+They don't deny access.

 Elements of a DevOps policy